dykstrom/mazela-man/03-chapter-3/README.md

     }
 ```

-We need to create a new enum constant in EntityType, and we need to copy the pill image to the
+We need to create a new enum constant in `EntityType`, and we need to copy the pill image to the
 textures folder from [here](../reources/pill.png).

 This time we don't create the bounding box automatically from the image.
 That is because the